RexFuzzle/2016-Bomberman/README.md

 4. Submit
 5. Win

+## Linux/OSX Instructions

+1. Clone this repo and cd into folder
+2. run `xbuild Game\ Engine/Bomberman/Bomberman.csproj`
+3. You can now run the exe with the following: `mono 'Game Engine/Bomberman/bin/Debug/Bomberman.exe' -c 4`.
+This with start the engine with 4 console players. use the `-b` flag and the location of the bot to use the bots.

 ## Project Structure

 In this project you will find everything you need to build and run a bot on your local machine.
 This project contains the following: